LISTEN TO THIS ARTICLE

 The Benchmark Problem

 GraphRAG doesn't have a standard benchmark.
 Researchers evaluate on custom datasets with domain-specific questions.
-The Alzheimer's paper used 200 manually written questions requiring 2-4 hop reasoning.
-The polymer paper used 150 validation queries from domain experts.
+The Alzheimer's paper used 70 expert-level questions across four categories.
+The polymer paper used 113 domain-expert evaluation questions developed from a controlled set of 21 papers.
 Neither benchmark is public or reproducible.
 This makes cross-paper comparison impossible.

 What we need: a multi-hop reasoning benchmark with explicit relationship annotations, covering domains where graph structure matters (scientific literature, legal precedent, technical documentation) and scenarios where it doesn't (news articles, product reviews).
 The benchmark needs known graph structure so you can measure whether retrieval actually exploits relationships or just does semantic search with extra steps.